 Please consider opening your heart and home to a youth in need by becoming a foster parent.
-Learn more about becoming a foster parent or volunteering with refugee minors, contact Patricia Britt at BrittP@LSSNCA.org or click on the buttons below to make a difference today.
+To learn more contact Patricia Britt at BrittP@LSSNCA.org or fill out our inquiry form to make a difference today.